 How to save on online payment service fees

-When you accept online payments for your events, they are subject to online payment service fees, which are always composed of credit card processing fees and usually some kind of an online service fee.
-In order to process any credit card payment, whether online or in a physical location, merchants always have to account for payment processing service fees.
+When you accept online payments for your events, they are subject to online payment service fees, which are always composed of payment card processing fees and usually some kind of online service fee.
+To process any payment card, whether online or at a physical location, merchants always have to account for payment processing service fees.
 If you are new to this process, learn How Credit Card Transaction Processing Works — Steps, Fees & Participants.

 Minimize Fees: Find the most cost-effective online registration service.

 There are many companies that offer online registration and payment services for events.
 However, their pricing, features, value, and ease of use vary tremendously.
-This is why the first thing to consider, in order to save on online payment service fees, is what the best and most cost-effective service will be for your needs.
+This is why the first thing to consider in order to save on online payment service fees is what the best and most cost-effective event registration service will be for your needs.

 • Some event registration services take a percentage fee per transaction of your total event price.
-This may be a good option if your event price is very low but will add up significantly if your event price is moderate to high.
+This may be a good option if your event price is very low, but it will add up significantly if your event price is moderate to high.

-• Some event registration services charge a flat fee per transaction without any monthly commitments and irrespective of your event ticket price.
-As long as this fee is low and your event price is not too low (less than $10), this option will usually provide the most savings and flexibility.
-This is how Corsizio operates, as we aim to provide the most flexible and cost-effective solution with our low-cost flat $1 service fee for online registration payments.
+• Some event registration services charge a flat fee per transaction without any monthly commitments, irrespective of your event ticket price.
+As long as this fee is low and your event price is not too low (i.e., less than $10), this option will usually provide the most savings and flexibility.
+This is how Corsizio operates, as we aim to provide the most flexible and cost-effective solution for online registration payments.

-Keep in mind that in addition to their own service fees, all service providers must charge credit card processing fees.
-Sometimes these are bundled into the total percentage fee, but normally they are extra on top of any monthly, percentage, or flat service fees.
+Keep in mind that in addition to their own service fees or monthly plans, all service providers must charge payment card processing fees.
+Sometimes, these are bundled into the total service cost, but normally, they are extra on top of any monthly plans, percentage fees, or flat service fees.

 Minimize Fees: Use a deposit feature for high-cost events.